steveklabnik/jujutsu-tutorial/src/sharing-code/remotes.md

 > jj git remote add origin git@github.com:steveklabnik/jj-hello-world.git
 ```

+That's the direction we need here, because our repository already exists.
+Going
+the other way, `jj git clone <url>` takes a project that's already on a server
+and makes a `jj` repository from it.
+Like `jj git init`, it gives you a
+colocated repository — a `.jj` directory and a working `.git` one — so `gh` and
+anything else that reads `.git` keep working in a clone too.

 Before we push our commit up, we need to fix our repository:

 ```console